codefornirvana/remind/README.md

 Running Remind
 ```
 Usage : ./remind <time when you want the notification in form of hh:mm:ss> &
-Please it is advisable to run remind in the background mode so that you can easily carry on with your work
+Please note: It is advisable to run remind in the background mode so that you can easily carry on with your work
 and let remind keep the track of the time for you
 ```